maxux/gps-client/README.md

 This was tested with `glibc` and `gcc`, no more dependencies are needed.

+Mostly everything is hard-coded rigth now (server, port, serial, etc.), this will change soon.

 # Compilation

 A simple `make` in the directory will produce `gps-client` binary.